This Grilled Brussel Sprouts Recipe is perfect for a quick and easy weeknight dinner side or meal-prep for the week!

 There is nothing better than summer in Minneapolis!
 We have long winters that are delightful until you are going on 7 months in the frigid cold.
 We have a short spring and then BAM, it’s 80º and people are walking around in their swimsuits.

-- Make sure to wash your Brussel sprouts to remove any dirt or residue.
+- Wash: Make sure to wash your Brussel sprouts to remove any dirt or residue.

-- Pat your Brussel sprouts dry so that you remove any moisture.
+- Pat dry: Pat your Brussel sprouts dry so that you remove any moisture.
 We do this so that they don’t get mushy while on the grill.

-- We love cooking our Brussel sprouts with balsamic, olive oil, and garlic.
+- Season properly: We love cooking our Brussel sprouts with balsamic, olive oil, and garlic.
 Feel free to add your favorite spice combination to your Brussel sprouts.

-- Cook them longer than you think!
-The inside takes longer and the crispier the better on the outside!
+- Cook thoroughly: Cook them longer than you think!
+The inside takes longer and the outer leaves will become nice and crispy.

 Now, add brussels to the grocery list and give them a chance this week! #brusselsforlife